waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Accuracy-lowering moves like SMOKESCREEN are not a guaranteed defense.
 - The auto-activation threshold for a held BERRY is likely below 25% HP.
 - A single high-level Pokémon cannot carry an entire under-leveled team through a major battle like a Gym.
 - Levels Over Type Advantage: A significant level disparity can completely negate type advantages.
-My Lv8 ROCKY was one-shot by a move it should have resisted, proving that raw power from a higher level is a critical factor.
 - Low-HP Threat: A low-HP Pokémon with a status move like Hypnosis is still a major threat.
-Prioritize eliminating it quickly, even if it means using a stronger Pokémon and not spreading EXP optimally, to avoid having the whole team disabled.
-- Type Immunity vs. Level Disparity: Type immunity (e.g., Flying vs. Ground) is not a guaranteed defense against a much higher-level opponent.
-A significant level gap means the opponent can still knock out the immune Pokémon with its other, non-resisted moves.
+- Type Immunity vs. Level Disparity: Type immunity is not a guaranteed defense against a much higher-level opponent.

 ## Type Effectiveness Chart (Verified)
 | Attacking Type | Defending Type | Effectiveness |